Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0011-new services should be built in the same public cloud architecture.md

-# 11. All new services should be built in the same Cloud Architecture
+# 11. Use the same cloud architecture

 Date: 2018-07-23